TyeMcQueen/terraform-google-certificate-map-simple/README.md

 See [Ouput](/outputs.tf) for the declarations of all available output values.
 Every created resource will be included in one of the output values.
-There is also `module.NAME.keys` which is just the input `var.hostnames` but with any "|cert-id" suffixes stripped.
-Each output value that is a map will use some or all of these keys.

-As documented, you can use `module.NAME.cert-map[0].id` to associate the created certificate map with a load balancer.
+As documented, you can use `module.NAME.map1[0].id` to associate the created certificate map with a load balancer.

 You can use `module.NAME.certs[HOSTNAME]` to access items in the